Bambu-Research-Group/Bambu-Bus/README.md

 | 5~(L-3)     | Packet content                       | L-7            |
 | (L-2)~(L-1) | CRC16 for all previous bytes [2]     | 2              |

-[1] CRC8 generation polynomial: 0x39, initial value 0x66, no XOR and reverse.
+[1] CRC8 generation polynomial: 0x39, initial value 0x66, no XOR and reverse.<br>
-[2] CRC16 generation polynomial: 0x1021, initial value 0x913D, no XOR and reverse, but low byte first in the array.
+[2] CRC16 generation polynomial: 0x1021, initial value 0x913D, no XOR and reverse, but low byte first in the array.<br>

 The data type of the short frame header (collected in AMS lite, so the content listed is intended for AMS lite):
 | Value | The (possible) meaning                        |